openforcefield/tmos/docs/user_guide.rst

 User Guide
 ===============

-This page details how to use Trasition Metal Oxidation State.
+This page details how to use Transition Metal Oxidation State.